Chithha: Release

 The film's first look was released by actor Kamal Haasan in April 2023.
 In August 2023, it was announced that the film would be released theatrically on 28 September 2023, with Red Giant Movies distributing the film across Tamil Nadu.
 Chithha was released alongside Chandramukhi 2 and Iraivan on the same date.
-It was released in Telugu as Chinna, Malayalam as Chitta and in Kannada as Chikku.
+It was released in Telugu as Chinna, and in Kannada as Chikku.

 Chithha was showcased to school students across various parts of Tamil Nadu and Kerala.
-The film's promotions for the Kannada version in Bangalore was interrupted due to threats from Karnataka Rakshana Vedike protesters over the Kaveri River water dispute.
-Prakash Raj and Shiva Rajkumar apologized to Siddharth on behalf of the protestors.
+The film's promotions for the Kannada version in Bangalore were interrupted due to threats from Karnataka Rakshana Vedike protesters over the Kaveri River water dispute.
+Prakash Raj and Shiva Rajkumar apologised to Siddharth on behalf of the protestors.
 The film was not simultaneously released in Telugu along with its Tamil and Kannada versions.
-After Daggubati Suresh Babu's Asian Cinemas acquired the distribution rights for its Telugu version, it was released in theatres across Andhra Pradesh and Telangana on 6 October.
+After D. Suresh Babu's Asian Cinemas acquired the distribution rights for Chinna, it was released in theatres across Andhra Pradesh and Telangana on 6 October.
+The film began streaming on Disney+ Hotstar from 28 November 2023, two months after its theatrical release.
+Chithha was showcased at the Indian Film Festival of Melbourne held from 15 to 25 August 2024.

+Box office

-Chithha opened in limited theatres across Tamil Nadu, but following the word of mouth, the film's shows and screens were increased.
+Chithha opened in limited theatres across Tamil Nadu, but following favourable word of mouth, the film's shows and screens were increased.
 Within the end of the five-day weekend, the film collected ₹11.5 crore at the box office.
 At the end of the film's theatrical run, the film earned ₹50 crore in its lifetime.
-The film's streaming rights were acquired by Disney+ Hotstar which premiered it on 28 November 2023, two months after its theatrical release.
-Chithha was showcased at the Indian Film Festival of Melbourne held from 15 to 25 August 2024.